What is the Filter formula?

 Connecting tables with the Filter formula

 You can also connect table data together using a combination of the Filter and thisRow formulas.
-For example, maybe I want a summary table that shows the items we have in each grocery department.
+This common pattern is also known as a linked relation, and you can read all about it here.